TypeStrong/typedoc-site/options/input.md

 $ typedoc --excludePrivate
 ```

 Removes private class members from the generated documentation.
-Defaults to false.
+Defaults to true.

 ## excludeProtected